CTE Career Pathways » Engineering & Architecture

 This course meets the University of California/California State University “f” (College Preparatory Elective) entrance requirements.

-Senior Seminar is a one-year course offered to senior students who are completing the Career Certification Program in the Engineering/Construction/Transportation Career Pathway.
+Senior Seminar is a one-year course offered to senior students who are completing the Career Certification Program in the Engineering or Architecture Career Pathway.
 This course includes a 36-hour internship, which provides students with a supervised practical workplace experience.
 Students complete an extensive research project, which is presented both orally and in writing.
 Students also develop a portfolio, which will help them organize and present a collection of their work for the purpose of assessment as well as for presentation to prospective employers.
 They also enhance their employment skills by participating in an interview with a panel of judges.
 Upon successful completion of this course, students will receive a certificate of completion.

 This course meets the University of California/California State University “g” (College Preparatory Elective) entrance requirements